-Pacific Coast Highway Travel visits the Big Basin Redwoods State Park, which is open again after the 2020 fire, and is the oldest state park in California.
+Pacific Coast Highway Travel visits the Big Basin Redwoods State Park, which is the oldest state park in California.

 Big Basin Redwoods State Park was established in 1902, which makes it the oldest state park in California.
 The oldest state park in the USA, by the way, is Niagara State Park in New York, which was established in 1885.